ivukotic/v4A/README.md

 ## Configuring it for CVMFS traffic caching

 This is a [configuration](default.vcl) that you will need.
-It defines 4 backends (Fermilab, two at BNL, and CERN).
+It defines 4 backends (Fermilab, two at BNL, and CERN).If the repo can't be found at the first backend, it will try the next one.
+If none of them have the file, request will fail.
 This configuration is optimal for MWT2 and AGLT2, sites on US East coast would probably want to swap order of Fermilab and BNL.
-If the repo can't be found at the first backend, it will try the next one.
-If none of them have the file, request will fail.
+Sites in Europe will probably want order: CERN, BNL, Fermilab).

 to test it do: